Relativity Space launches its valuation to $4.2B with $650M in new funding – TechCrunch

 Even though Terran 1 has not seen a launch yet, Relativity shows no signs of slowing down Terran R’s development: Ellis said the company will also launch Terran R from its launch site at Cape Canaveral as early as 2024 and that it signed its first anchor customer, “a well-known blue-chip company,” for the new rocket.

 Relativity has printed around 85% of the rocket that will perform the company’s first orbital flight at the end of this year.
 The Terran 1 that will perform that mission will not be carrying any payload.
-Terran 1’s second launch is scheduled to take place in June ’22, and will carry cubesats to LEO as part of NASA’s Venture Class Launch Services Demonstration 2 (VCLS Demo 2) contract.
+Terran 1’s second launch is scheduled to take place in June ’22, and will carry CubeSats to LEO as part of NASA’s Venture Class Launch Services Demonstration 2 (VCLS Demo 2) contract.

 Relativity CEO Tim Ellis in an interview with TechCrunch likened 3D printing to a paradigm shift in manufacturing.
 “I think really the thing people haven’t gotten about our approach, or 3D printing in general, is it’s actually more like transitioning from gas internal combustion engines to electric, or on-premise service to cloud,” Ellis said.
-“3D printing is a cool technology but more than that, it’s actually software and data-driven manufacturing and automation technology.”
+“3D printing is a cool technology, but more than that, it’s actually software and data-driven manufacturing and automation technology.”

 Because the core of 3D printing is a technology stack, the company can produce algorithmically generated structures with “geometries that couldn’t be possible” with traditional manufacturing, Ellis said.
 And the design can be easily adjusted to fit market demand.